pmem/vltrace/man/vltrace.1.md

 4. Kernel headers for running kernel should be installed.

 5. CAP_SYS_ADMIN capability should be provided for user for bpf() syscall.
-   In the newest kernel (4.10 ?) there is alternate option, but your should found it youself.

-# FILES #

-Putting into directory, supplied with -N option, modified template files allow to customize eBPF code for supporting more newer eBPF VM features in newer kernels.

-Also if current directory does not contain trace.h file, vltrace on first start saves built-in trace.h into current directory.
-Saved built-in describe binary log's format.

- - trace.h
- - ...

-The rest of files could be figured out by looking into debug output, into eBPF source code.

 # EXAMPLES #